Rent vs Buy Calculator India 2026

 Everything you need to know about rent vs buy analysis and decision making

-A Rent vs Buy Calculator helps you compare the total costs of renting versus buying a property over a specified period.
-It considers factors like property value, down payment, loan EMI, rent payments, property appreciation, and opportunity costs to provide a comprehensive analysis and recommendation.
+A rent vs buy calculator is a financial tool that compares the total costs of renting versus buying a property over a specified period.
+It considers factors like property value, down payment, home loan EMI, monthly rent, property appreciation, rent increases, opportunity cost of down payment, tax benefits, and maintenance costs.
+The calculator provides a break-even point showing when buying becomes more economical than renting.

 What is opportunity cost in rent vs buy analysis?

-What are the hidden costs of buying property?
+What are the hidden costs of buying property in India?

 How do tax benefits affect the rent vs buy decision?